varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/types.md

 ---

 ## Expressions
-In programming, an expression is a combination of values, variables, and operators that evaluates to a single value.
+Expressions are a combination of values, variables, and operators that _evaluate_ to a single value.
 Expressions are a fundamental building block of most programming languages, and they are used to perform calculations, compare values, and assign values to variables.

 Here are some common examples of expressions in the [Julia programming language](https://docs.julialang.org):

-* `2 + 3`: This expression evaluates to the value 5.
+* `2 + 3`: This expression evaluates to the value 5, an `integer`.
 * `x * y`: This expression evaluates to the product of the variables x and y.
-* `x == y`: This expression evaluates to `true` if x and y are equal, and `false` if they are not.
+* `x == y`: This expression evaluates to `true` if x and y are equal and `false` if they are not; `true` and `false` are Boolean types.
-* `x > y`: This expression evaluates to `true` if x is greater than y, and `false` if it is not.
+* `x > y`: This expression evaluates to `true` if x is greater than y, and `false` if it is not; `true` and `false` are Boolean types.

+Expressions evaluate to a value that has a type.
 Expressions can be used independently or as part of a larger statement.
-For example, you can use an expression as an argument to a function or assign the result of an expression to a variable using the assignment operator `=`.
+For example, expressions can be arguments to a function or assigned to a variable using the assignment operator `=`.

-Expressions are powerful tools for manipulating data in your programs and are an essential part of most programming languages.

 ## Variables and Types
 A _variable_ is like a box that holds a value, and that value has a _type_.
 For example, types can be numbers such as `3`, Boolean values like `true` or `false` or text like: